mrpapersonic/samplecreator/README.md

 # Sample Creator
 A YTPMV sample creator

-this was a terrible idea and i'm never doing this again
+this was a great idea what am i talking about